 The best is yet to come; stories of the inspiring, inventive, and brave things people have achieved in later life.
-With an introduction by Michael Whitehall, late bloomer par excellence.
+With a foreword by Michael Whitehall, late bloomer par excellence.
 With life comes perspective, wisdom, judgement and depth.
 You are as likely to change the world after middle age as you were before it – and perhaps more likely to change it for the better.

 From the well known to the unsung, each entry tells the story of how older age was no barrier to impressive feats of intellect, creativity and daring.